trothtech/uft/doc/README.md

 * client sends `TYPE A` indicating a plain text file
 * server acknowledges with a 200 code
 * client sends `DATA 12345`
-* server acknowledges with a 300 code
+* server acknowledges with a 300 code, "feed me more"

+The server switches to "data mode" to consume the next 12345 bytes sent from the client.

 * client sends 12345 bytes of file content
-* server acknowledges with a 200 code and switches back to command mode
+* server acknowledges with a 200 code and switches back to "command mode"
 * client sends `EOF`
 * server acknowledges with a 200 code
 * client sends `QUIT`